bytedance/primus/examples/input-kafka-text/README.md

 `input-kafka-text` is an example showing how Primus adopts Kafka topics as training data source.
-Similar to the examples with HDFS data, Primus reads off Kafka topics and inject the data into trainers.
+Similar to the examples with HDFS data, Primus reads data off from Kafka topics and injects them into trainers.

 ## Preparation

-The preparation of this example only requires two actions
+The preparation of this example requires three actions

 - setup a Primus cluster, refer to [quickstart](../../docs/primus-quickstart.md).
-- modify `examples/input-kafka-text/primus_config` by updating `kafka-broker-ip:port`
+- modify `examples/input-kafka-text/primus_config` by updating `<kafka-broker-ip:port>`
 - upload training data to Kafka
   ```bash
   # Create a new topic